Euphorbia clandestina

 Avonia used to be a subgenus of Anacampseros, a relatively small genus in the family of purslanes (Portulacaceae).

 The species within the genus Anacampseros consist of small to very small shrublets with a more or less thick, sometimes branched stem.
 The fleshy leaves form a flat rosette or are attached to the stem in a spiral.
 A typical characteristic are the stipules (lateral outgrowths at the base of the leafstalks).
-Often these have been reduced to hairs, or they have grown into parchment-like white scales which in some species can completely cover the stem including the real leaves.
-In 1994 Gordon Rowley concluded that these species with scale-shaped stipules deserve the status of a separate genus and thus the genus Avonia came into existence.
-In it he placed 9 species.
+Often these have been reduced to hairs, or grown into parchment-like white scales which in some species can completely cover the stem including the real leaves.
+In 1994 Gordon Rowley concluded that these species with scale-shaped stipules deserve the status of a separate genus; thus the genus Avonia came into existence.
+In it, he placed 9 species.
 There are now 12.
 The name is probably derived from the Latin ‘Avus’ which means grandfather.
 It would then refer to the white scales that give the plants an ‘old’ appearance.
 Rowley placed a few other Anacampseros-like plants in the genus Grahamia.
-For the genus Anacampseros itself, according to his classification, 15 species remain.
+According to his classification, 15 species remain in the genus Anacampseros.

-Together, the genera Anacampseros, Avonia and Grahamia form the branch (tribe) Anacampseroteae within the Portulacaceae.
+Together, the genera Anacampseros, Avonia, and Grahamia form the branch (tribe) Anacampseroteae within the Portulacaceae.

 Incidentally, it is doubtful whether the genus Avonia will hold.
-It is rather unusual in this day and age to base a genus on a similarity in its external appearance.
-As a rule, characteristics of the flower and seed and even more so the similarities and differences in DNA play the decisive role.
+It is rather unusual today to base a genus on a similarity in its external appearance.
+As a rule, the characteristics of the flower and seed and even more so the similarities and differences in DNA play a decisive role.

 Flower and fruit

-What all representatives of the Anacampseroteae have in common is the construction of flower and fruit.
+What all representatives of the Anacampseroteae have in common is the construction of flowers and fruit.
 The flowers, which in all species are only open for a few hours in the late afternoon, always have only 2 sepals, which first completely enclose the flower and often curl up after flowering but remain joined at the tip so that they stay on top of the developing fruit like a cap.
 This can be seen very well in Avonia quinaria ssp. alstonii (fig.1).
 At a certain moment the cap falls off and the seeds are released.

 Fig. 1